krasserm/krasserm.github.io/stories.md

 background jobs.

 In September 2017, I decided to take a sabbatical year to go deeper into machine learning theory and practice.
-Besides classical machine learning, I'm especially interested in deep learning, reinforcement learning and Bayesian methods.
+Besides classical machine learning, I'm especially interested in deep learning, reinforcement learning and Bayesian statistics.
 Having spent the first half of my sabbatical on fundamentals (see [literature](/2018/01/03/machine-learning-resources/), [courses](/resume#courses) and [some exercises](https://github.com/krasserm/machine-learning-notebooks)) I'm now investing more and more time to work on realistic use cases and datasets as well as advanced concepts for gaining the experience needed to be a successful machine learning practitioner.
-I see the gained machine learning know-how as an important complement to my software engineering experience, a combination that enables me to build more intelligent systems with more business value.
+I see the gained machine learning know-how as an important complement to my software engineering experience, a combination that enables me to build more intelligent systems with higher business value.